cosmo-ray/yirl/README.md

-# HURL isn't a Rogue-like
+# YIRL isn't a Rogue-like

 YIRL is a WIP,